mdkaif6393/zenrouter/packages/zenrouter/docs/api/coordinator.md

 // The coordinator figures out:
 // 1.
 Which path ProfileRoute belongs to
 // 2.
-What parent hosts need to be set up
+What parent layouts need to be created
 // 3.
 Pushes route to correct path
 // 4.
 Updates URL to /profile/user123
 ```